Are You Just Playing or Playing to Win?

 This all predates two groundbreaking ideas that have emerged recently.
 Firstly, the importance of finding your “why” (the concept of purpose in business) doesn’t raise its head in this book.
 For P&G the why is simply about finding and serving consumers.
 Simple.
 There is no mention of any need for a higher sense of direction.
 For P&G, winning is enough.
 Secondly, Byron Sharp’s book “How Brands Grow” hadn’t appeared.

-The tough part of deciding what NOT to do, to be courageous in making difficult and uncertain choices.
-I loved the concept of reversing strategy from hypothetical choices, going backward from a potential solution to test the facts to see if there is a strong argument for them.
-A solution Martin developed when puzzling why clients sometimes ignore his strategy advice.
+The tough part of deciding what NOT to do is to be courageous in making difficult and uncertain choices.
+I loved the concept of reversing strategy from hypothetical choices, going backwards from a potential solution to test the facts to see if there is a strong argument for them.
+A solution Martin developed when puzzling about why clients sometimes ignore his strategy advice.

 Finally, right at the end they use a superb way to wrap up.
 They give 6 simple checks of whether you have a strategy “problem” in your business.
 And another 6 tests to check if your strategy work is showing fruit.
 Of the latter, perhaps the surprising one is that you have successful competitors.
 A great strategy makes clear choices about where to play and the fact that others can play alongside you is a good sign you did in fact make those choices.